 If you are planning a trip to us outside term time please get in touch first to confirm our opening times.

-Postgraduate students can still access the Bannerman Centre during the close period.
+Postgraduate students can still access the Bannerman Centre when the Library is closed.
 BANN 317 will be available 24/7 with access via an external door at the entrance to the Bannerman and up the purple staircase.